exadel-inc/esl/src/modules/esl-share/README.md

 What the properties of the button description object mean:
  - `action` - the name of the action to be performed by clicking on the button (recall that the action must be registered, the import was executed)
  - `icon` - the HTML content of the share icon
- - `iconBackground` - the color of the icon background (the value -  CSS data type represents a color).
-If you do not need to set the color, set the value to `transparent`
  - `link` - URL link (with placeholders) to share on a social network.
 Can contain the next placeholders:
     - {u} or {url} - URL to share on social network (shareUrl property on the ESLShareButton instance)
     - {t} or {title} - title to share on social network (shareTitle property on the ESLShareButton instance)